Optimized basis expansion as an extremely accurate technique for solving time-independent Schr\"odinger equation: The trigonometric basis-set expansion method

-Let us consider the time-independent one-dimensional Schr\"{o}dinger equation,
+Let us consider the time-independent one-dimensional Schr\"{o}dinger equation

-where $m$, $U(x)$, and $E$ stand for the reduced mass, potential energy, and energy, respectively.
-Throughout this paper, we only examine the bound states of this problem, i.e. the states which are the square integrable.
-Therefore the general ODE that we want to solve is a linear one that can be written in the form,
+where $m$, $V(x)$, and $E$ stand for the reduced mass, potential, and energy, respectively.
+This equation can be written in the form

-where,
+where

-As mentioned before, any complete orthonormal set can be used for the SM.
-We use the Fourier series basis as an example.
+As mentioned before, we use the trigonometric basis set to find the energy spectrum.
 That is, since we need to choose a finite subspace of a countably infinite basis, we restrict ourselves to the finite region $-L<x<L$.
-This means that we can expand the solution as,
+This means that we can expand the solution as

-where,
+where

-In the above choice of the basis we are implicitly assuming periodic boundary condition.
-It is interesting to note that since we are interested only in the bound states, we could choose only the sine series but with the shifted problem $x\rightarrow x-L$.
-Our shifted domain will be $0<x<2L$ and the potential function is shifted accordingly.
-That is our new basis functions and the differential equation are
+In the above choice of the basis, we are implicitly assuming periodic boundary condition.
+We can also make the following expansion

-For simplicity we shall refer to this alternate approach the confinement boundary condition.
-Now going back to our original formulation we can also make the following expansion,